 Setting processes and educating team members about them is just one part of the job.
 The other part is to track whether people are doing what’s expected from them within the expected timeframe.

-A mobile CRM is a handy tracking mechanism to achieve this.
-As a leader, you must conduct periodic reviews to track your people’s performance, give them feedback and address their challenges and ideas.
+A mobile CRM system is a handy tracking mechanism to achieve this.
+As a leader, you must conduct periodic reviews to track your people’s performance, give them feedback, and address their challenges and ideas.
 When people feel heard, they perform better at work.

 When you take care of your people, you can track their performance and retain them for longer.
 This directly impacts your revenue and profitability and improves the experience customers have with your business.